DIY Natural Perfume Recipe

 A great way to avoid commercial personal care products though, is to make your own!

 While this was my first time making an official "perfume", I've been using essential oil roll on's or straight lavender essential oil as my perfume for years.
 If you don't want to wait a month for your perfume to be ready, consider making an oil based perfume roll-on.

-15 drops of essential oils of choice (my fav's for roll-on perfumes are rose or lavender)
+15 drops of essential oils of choice (my favorites for roll-on perfumes are rose or lavender).